gares/iris/Editor.md

       (append math-symbol-list-basic math-symbol-list-extended))
 ```

+Finally, set your default input method with `M-x customize-set-value`, setting
+`default-input-method` to `math`.

 ### Font Configuration

 Even when usable fonts are installed, Emacs tends to pick bad fonts for some